Pre-and post-hospitalisation expenses in health insurance

 When purchasing a health insurance plan, it is essential to understand the coverage well.
 What is the sum insured that the plan is offering?
 How much do you need to pay as premium?
 What conditions are covered?
 What is the waiting period and policy tenure of the plan?
 Besides all of this, it is important to know if your policy covers your expenses pre-hospitalisation and during the recovery phase.

-Give this situation a thought; you have a stomach ache and reach out to the OPD of a hospital to consult a doctor.
+Give this situation a thought; you have a stomach ache and contact OPD of a hospital to consult a doctor.
 They suggest a few tests and even sonography to get to the root cause of the issue.
 To decide the course of treatment, diagnosis is essential.
 On the other hand, let us say once your hospitalisation is over, you may need to have follow-up visits with your doctor or even need specific medication or tests to track your recovery.
 Such costs before and after hospitalisation may add to your expenses.

 To deal with such situations, majority of insurers offer coverage for pre-and post-hospitalisation expenses up to 30 and 90 days respectively depending on the policy you choose and the insurer’s product.